-- a.
-Staff with an Associate's degree must have the equivalent of two years fulltime experience in a mental health setting in the areas of psycho-social functioning, social adjustment, vocational adjustment, or a combination thereof: - b.
-Staff with a Bachelor's degree must have the equivalent of one year fulltime experience in a mental health setting in the areas of psycho-social functioning, social adjustment, vocational adjustment, or a combination thereof; - c.
-No experience is required for staff with a Master's or Doctoral degree in a related field as described in Section 8.B. herein. - ii.
-2.0 FTE therapists, who shall be at minimum QMHWs as described in Section 8.B.i. above, or licensed/ waivered/registered mental health professionals as described in Title 9, CCR 1810.223 and 1810.254; the Lead Therapist or Manager may be responsible to provide some direct service to clients. - iii.
-Contractor shall provide approximately a total of 1 FTEs for supervisory staff comprised of a (.5) FTE Program Director and (.5) FTE Clinical Supervisor, who shall be licensed/waivered/registered mental health professionals as described in Title 9, CCR 1810.223 and 1810.254.
+- i.
+Staff with an Associate's degree must have the equivalent of two years full-time experience in a mental health setting in the areas of psychosocial functioning, social adjustment, vocational adjustment, or a combination thereof; - ii.
+Staff with a Bachelor's degree must have the equivalent of one year full-time experience in a mental health setting in the areas of psychosocial functioning, social adjustment, vocational adjustment, or a combination thereof; - iii.
+No experience is required for staff with a Master's or Doctoral degree in a related field as described in Section 8.B. herein. - 2.
+0.3 FTE Supervisory Staff comprised of a Program Director; and - 3.
+0.5 FTE Clinical Supervisor, who shall be licensed/waivered/registered mental health professionals, as described in Title 9, CCR 1810.223 and 1810.254. - 4.
+Licensed mental health professional under 9 CCR 1810.223 to include: - i.
+Licensed physicians; - ii.
+Licensed psychologists; - iii.
+Licensed clinical social workers; - iv.
+Licensed marriage and family therapists; - v.
+Licensed psychiatric technicians; and - vi.
+Waivered/Registered Professional under 9 CCR 1810.254 includes: - a.
+An individual who has a waiver of psychologist licensure issued by the Department or has registered with the corresponding state licensing authority for psychologists; and - b.
+Marriage and family therapists or clinical social workers to obtain supervised clinical hours for psychologist, marriage and family therapist or clinical social worker licensure. - C. Training. - 1.
+Contractor shall provide training to staff regarding working with children, aged prenatal to five years, and their families. - 2.
+Contractor shall provide training to staff regarding the Healthy Families America model, PCIT, TFCBT, and training specific to staff roles as they relate to the Program model, including family assessment and home visitation.